 Test weight is also an important factor to consider when selecting a variety.
 The minimum test weight to be considered a U.S. #2 soft red winter wheat is 58 lb/bu.
 Wheat at lower test weights will be discounted.
-Both environment and pests and diseases may greatly affect test weight; therefore, selecting a variety that has a high test weight potential in your region is critical to maximizing economic gain.
+Environment, pests and diseases may greatly affect test weight; therefore, selecting a variety that has a high test weight potential in your region is critical to maximizing economic gain.
+Test weight discounts at the elevator can range from 8 to 12 cents per 1⁄2 lb/bu below 58 lbs/bu.